nmccarty/asuran/README.md

 If you have any questions, feel free to hop in the chat and ask!
 We welcome anyone of any skill level.

 I am now doing a weekly blog segment on development status [my personal website](https://mccarty.io/).
 This might be helpful for new contributors to get caught up on what is currently being done.

+If you are on github, please hop on over to our gitlab.
+The github repo is strictly a mirror.

 Chat & Support
 --------------